 It will be built by the company sPower with hopes that the project can bring 56 megawatts of power, along with a storage capacity of 28 megawatts per 112 megawatts-hour, in the Antelope Valley of the Los Angeles County.

 He also adds that the project like Estrella can promote employment and give a boost to the economy.
-Trupti Kalbag, the director of sPower’s Power Marketing, says that their company is excited to work with CPA in providing the local community the substantial benefits.
+Trupti Kalbag, the director of sPower’s Power Marketing, says that their company is excited to work with CPA in adding value to the community.
 Their latest project can add to the growing portfolio of sPower.